tensorflow/examples/lite/examples/model_personalization/README.md

 See the [Python API](#converting-the-model-using-the-python-api) section for an exhaustive list of included configurations.

-To generate a simple transfer learning model for image recognition, do the following from the `converter` directory:
+To generate a simple personalizable model for image recognition, do the following from the `converter` directory:

 ```sh